esohkevin/H3ABioNet-DELGEME-IBT-Bamako-2018/H3A-IBT-Project/README.md

 * The function then searches the PubMed database for all publications that are affiliated to the country or countries specified.
-It counts the uniq PubMed IDs (PMIDs) and makes a file with two columns (Check file names and contents below).
+It counts the uniq PubMed IDs (PMIDs) and makes a file with two columns (Check file names and content below).

 * The function creates a couple of files in the ***_tempo_*** subdirectory and later moves them to their corresponding paths based on whether they are result files or input files for further